Even Japanese Voters Supporting Ruling Camp Seem to Have Been Critical of LDP’s Political Fund Problems during General Election

 14:30 JST, October 30, 2024

-Analysis of results of The Yomiuri Shimbun’s opinion poll showed that voters, including those who supported the ruling parties, were severely critical of political funds scandal of the Liberal Democratic Party’s factions, and that this was reflected in the latest lower house election.
+Voters, including those who supported the ruling parties, were severely critical of the political funds scandal involving LDP factions, and this was reflected in the latest lower house election.

 To the question of whether the LDP factions’ politics and money problems affected the results of the general election, 90% of all respondents replied that they thought so.